santoskim/My-Anime-List/README.md

 # Top Anime Series Analysis

-The Top Anime Series is an Exploratory Data Analysis that explores 4,000+ collected data from https://myanimelist.net/.
+This project explores 4,000+ data points scraped from My Anime List top anime series from 2020.
+Python libraries and JupyterLab application was utilized as it aimed to identify trends and patterns in how anime series are distributed across various variables within the dataset.
+Research questions were formulated to guide the investigation and facilitate the use of statistical methods and data visualizations.

-This project utilizes Python libraries and its functions through Jupyter Notebook application.
-It demonstrates the trends and patterns where animes are distributed amongst variables gathered.
-Research questions were created to move the investigation forward and assist with statistical methods and data visualizations.
+You may find the process of scraping the data in a different .iypnb file.

 ## Sections
 > Introduction <br />